ADAPTING THE SESSIONS

 - Once you’ve logged in to your account page, look near the top left for an orange button that says “View Purchased Content.”
 (It’s right below the pink “My Account” title on the page.)
 Click “View Purchased Content.”

 - On the Together Content home page, in the left margin, you will see links for the unit/s you have purchased.
-Hovering over those links will give you a drop-down menu of the sessions for each unit.
+Click the link to reveal the Table of Contents for the unit.

 Which track should I use?